Module development¶

 "visualizerFile": "${workspaceFolder}/modules/voxel/misc/voxel.natvis"

-Profile with Tracy¶
+Profile with Tracy

 This module contains macros to profile specific code sections.
 By default, these macros expand to Tracy Profiler zones.
 It allows to check how long code takes to run, and displays it in a timeline.

-It was tested with Tracy 0.7.8.
+It was tested with Tracy 0.10.

 Alternative profilers are also mentionned in the Godot docs.
 They profile everything and appear to be based on CPU sampling, while Tracy is an instrumenting profiler providing specific, live results on a timeline.

-How to use profiler scopes¶
+How to add profiler scopes

 A profiling scope bounds a section of code.
 It takes the time before, the time after, and records it into a timeline.
 In C++ we can use RAII to automatically close a section when we exit a function or block, so usually a single macro is needed at the beginning of the profiled zone.
+The module already have plenty of them, but you can add yours if you need more insight.

 The macros are profiler-agnostic, so if you want to use another profiler it is possible to change them.

-You need to include util/profiling.h
+You need to include util/profiling.h to access the macros.

 To profile a whole function: